 Another organization trick that doubles as decor: Pick up a cool small bust or statue and hand your necklaces around the neck or your rings on the fingers, like the above photo.
 Likewise, grab pretty small dishes or bowls to hold items.

-In order to make your bathroom function, get a set of baskets and place each group in its own basket.
-Keep the hair dryer with the brushes and the straightener.
-Use another bin for the cleaning supplies and paper towel.
+In order to make your bathroom function, get a set of baskets and place essentials within their own basket, either under the sink or on hung shelves.
+Keep the hair dryer with the brushes and the curling iron and straightener.
+Use another bin for the cleaning supplies and paper towels.
 Perhaps place the toilet paper in another and keep it towards the front so guests can easily find a spare roll.
 This idea also works in an armoire without drawers—toss in your socks, hats, scarves, or other items that don’t need to be hung.